-Luca is a data engineer at CERN with the Hadoop, Spark, streaming and database services.
-Luca has 20 years of experience with architecting, deploying and supporting enterprise-level database and data services with a special interest in methods and tools for performance troubleshooting.
-Luca is working in developing and supporting solutions for data analytics and ML for the CERN community, including LHC experiments, the accelerator sector and CERN IT.
-He enjoys taking part and sharing knowledge with the open source, science, and industry data community at large.
+Luca is a data engineer at CERN with the Hadoop, Spark, streaming, and database services.
+Luca has 20+ years of experience with designing, deploying, and supporting enterprise-level database and data services with a special interest in methods and tools for performance troubleshooting.
+Luca is active in developing and supporting platforms for data analytics and ML for the CERN community, including the LHC experiments, the accelerator sector, and CERN IT.
+He enjoys sharing experience and knowledge with data communities in science and industry at large.